Kafkaese/taro/README.md

 Welcome to armstracker, an interactive web-application visualising the flow of arms ex- and imports and the impact on global conflict.

-You can visit the app under <a href=https://www.arms-tracker.com>www.arms-tracker.com</a>
+You can visit the app at <a href=https://www.arms-tracker.com>www.arms-tracker.com</a>

 The app is both a passion-project as well as a project for my portfolio.
 If you are interested in the deails on how I created and maintain this project, this is where you can find al the details.